Sundays (film): Critical response

 Jonathan Romney of ScreenDaily assessed that Ruiz de Azúa "elegantly" fuses the coming-of-age movie with the crisis-of-faith drama, with Soroa rising to the occasion on the acting side with a "moving, perfectly modulated intensity".

 Elsa Fernández-Santos of El País considered the film "a sober and ambiguous family drama" that [refractary to picking a side] "flutters [instead] like a moth around the light of a complex debate whose certainties and contradictions remain up in the air".

+Éric Neuhoff of Le Figaro assessed that with an "original premise" and an "actress irradiating mystery" (Soroa), Ruiz de Azúa confirms her extraordinary talents, lauding her film as a "miracle".

+Alejandro Lingenti of La Nación gave the film 5 stars, considering that, first and foremost, it offers "a thorough and revealing analysis of the pitfalls in family dynamics".